2024 Election Information

 If you are an active registered voter, then yes, you will automatically receive a ballot in the mail.
 Click this link to check if you are an active registered voter.

-In 2021, the state legislature passed HB197 which prohibits a voter from changing their affiliation from one political party to another after March 31, 2024.
+2024 Election Cycle: In 2021, the state legislature passed HB197 which prohibits a voter from changing their affiliation from one political party to another after January 9, 2024.

-Voter registration must be received by the county clerk before 5:00 pm on Friday, October 25, 2024.
-However, voters may register to vote at an early voting location or at a polling location on election Day.
+Voter registration must be received by the county clerk before 5:00 pm on Friday, February 23rd, 2024.
+However, voters may register to vote at an early voting location or at a polling location on Election Day, March 5th, 2024.
 Please bring at least two forms of identification to the polling location.
 Click on the links below for more information:

 During the 2021 Second Special Session, the legislature passed four bills designating the new district boundries.
 You can view the bills and maps here.